Balbader/data_structures_and_algorithms_in_C/1_time_and_space_complexity/README.md

 In the case above we can see that for every character of the string, we will need loop one more time.
 This means that the computation time will grow by 1 with each characer.<br>
-This is what is know as a linear growth.<br>
+This is what is known as a linear growth.<br>

 ### 2. Constants are dropped